Revolutionary Cultural Eastern Hearths: Founding of the DDKO

-Ideology and aims
+Ideology and activities

-The DDKO organized further meetings and demanded a better development of the Eastern Provinces and also more cultural freedom.
-The DDKO was very much involved with the society and also published demands the farmers made in their journals.
-It was a left wing organization as it was involved in organizing in seminars about Marxism and socialism.
-But later also it also organized meetings where the Kurdish question was discussed.
+The DDKO demanded greater development of the Eastern Provinces and more cultural freedom for the Kurds.
+The DDKO also published demands on behalf of farmers in their journals, while organizing seminars about Marxism and socialism and meetings where the Kurdish question was discussed.
 In several of their events and gatherings, short theater plays were performed in the Kurdish language.

-Closure and prosecution
+Suppression and prosecution

-In October 1970, many prominent leaders of the DDKO were arrested and after the military coup in March 1971, the DDKO was closed down.
-Then the DDKO trials began which were held under martial law.
-The prosecutions arguments were that Kurds don't actually exist, and their language was in reality a Turkish dialect.
-He argued that Kurdish was in its vast a mixture of 60% of Turkish and 40% Arabic and Persian words.
-Therefore, Kurdish was just as Turkic as Yakut or Chuvash.
-Further he accused the DDKO to have had ties with the left wing of the political party TIP and the Revolutionary Youth Federation of Turkey (Dev-Genç) which shall have led to separatist activities and violence that caused the Military to announce Martial law in 11 provinces.
+In October 1970, many prominent leaders of the DDKO were arrested.
+After the military coup in March 1971, the DDKO itself was closed down, followed by trials of DDKO leaders under martial law.

-Musa Anter, Necmettin Büyükkaya and İsmail Beşikçi prepared their defenses.
-Other important activists for Kurdish rights arrested were Edip Karahan, Mehdi Zana and Mümtaz Kotan, among others.
-The defendants argued that Kurds existed and lived in Eastern Anatolia since 2000 B.C., while the Turks only arrived in Anatolia in the 11th century.
-They also argued that Kurdish is an Indo-European language while Turkish is an Altai-Uralic language.
-The Military tribunal attempted to impede such a defense, for it eventually could be seen as an argument which would be able to be used in the future, but in the end the defense was admitted and included to the case files.
-Many of the defendants were sentenced to over 10 years in prison.
+The prosecution argued that the Kurdish people did not actually exist and that their language was in reality a Turkish dialect, claiming that 60% of its vocabulary was Turkish and the remaining 40% Arabic and Persian words.
+Therefore, the prosecution claimed, Kurdish was just as Turkic as Yakut or Chuvash, languages spoken by Turkic peoples in Siberia and the Volga regions of Russia, respectively.
+The prosecutor went on to accuse the DDKO of having had ties with the left wing of the TIP and the Revolutionary Youth Federation of Turkey (Dev-Genç), which led to separatist activities and violence that caused the military to impose martial law in 11 provinces.